IMF says secures $320 bln in drive for new funds

 "We're actually very supportive of that process and we'll be very supportive of it this week," U.S. Treasury Timothy Geithner said, avoiding past rhetoric about Europe needing to do more first to erect its own financial firewall.

-Europe had already said it would provide about $200 billion to the IMF and Japan pledged $60 billion on Tuesday, becoming the first non-European nation to make a commitment.
+Europe had already said it would provide about $200 billion to the IMF and Japan pledged $60 billion on Tuesday, becoming the first non-European nation to offer a commitment.

 Sweden said it would commit $10 billion and increase the amount to $14.7 billion later, while Denmark said it would give $7 billion.
 Norway pledged about $9.3 billion.